 The S Health app is an interesting add-on to Samsung Galaxy phones.
-When I activated it and put it in my pocket – which is where my Fitbit was too – I noticed at the end of the day, it didn't quite line up with the distance that the FitBit was telling me I walked during the day.
-The S Health seemed to underestimate my distance.
+When I activated it and put it in my pocket – which is where my Fitbit was too – I noticed at the end of the day, it didn't quite line up with the distance that the Fitbit was telling me I walked during the day.
+S Health seemed to underestimate my distance.

-I did like how my Note 5 vibrated when I reached my walking goal for the day, however, the FitBit consistently told me I walked more – sometimes 2,000 steps more during the day.
+I did like how my Note 5 vibrated when I reached my walking goal for the day, however, the Fitbit consistently told me I walked more – sometimes 2,000 steps more during the day.

 Here is a side-by-side comparison of how my Fitbit One and S Health compared to each other after using them both all day:

 As you can see from the pictures above, the FitBit said I walked 511 steps more than Samsung S Health did.
 Who is right?
 I'm tempted to think the FitBit might be more accurate.
-I feel this way because making pedometers is what FitBit has been doing.
+I feel this way because making pedometers is what Fitbit has been doing.
 Also, when Consumer Reports rated health trackers, FitBit was rated excellent in counting steps.

 Samsung S Health Cycling App

-The Samsung S Health program also has a cycling app which I activated just before I biked to the gym.
+The Samsung S Health program also has a cycling app that I activated just before I biked to the gym.
 To use the app, you have to press the cycling icon in the S Health program.
 Unless you turn it on, the cycling app won't track your cycling distance.